 With a resolution of 1080 horizontal lines (1080p), HDTV provides about twice the vertical and horizontal resolution of standard-definition television (SDTV) systems.

 The term “K” in reference to monitors and TVs stands for “thousand.”
 Therefore, a 1080p resolution on a monitor is made up of one thousand horizontal pixels and one thousand vertical pixels.

 A 720p resolution is made up of only seven hundred and twenty horizontal pixels.
 Most current televisions and monitors have a 1080p resolution.
 A few years ago, there was a new standard called “Ultra HD,” or “UHD,” which is also known as “Quad HD.”

 This refers to a monitor or TV that has four thousand horizontal pixels.
 In other words, it is four times the resolution of a 1080p monitor or TV.

 Can You Play Games At 1080p On A 4K Monitor:

-Yes, you can play games at 1080p on a monitor with a resolution of 3840 x 21604K Ultra HD.
+So the answer to the question, “can you play games at 1080p on a 4k monitor?” is yes, you can play games at 1080p on a monitor with a resolution of 3840 x 21604K Ultra HD.
 However, the image will be upscaled to fit the additional pixels of the screen.
 This means that you won’t be able to enjoy the game in the same 1920x1080p resolution that you’re used to.